Global Vision Transformer Pruning with Hessian-Aware Saliency: Introduction

-This work targets efficient ViTs by exploring latency-aware global structural pruning, leveraging the insights to redistribute parameters for enhanced accuracy-efficiency trade-off.
-Our approach, as visualized in Figure~\ref{fig:overall}, starts from analyzing the blocks in the computation graph of ViT to identify all the dimensions that can be independently controlled.
+This work targets efficient ViTs by exploring parameter redistribution within ViT blocks and across multiple layers of cascading ViT blocks.
+To this end, we start with the straightforward DeiT design space, with only ViT blocks.
+We analyze the importance and redundancy of different components in the DeiT model via latency-aware global structural pruning, leveraging the insights to redistribute parameters for enhanced accuracy-efficiency trade-off.
+Our approach, as visualized in~\cref{fig:overall}, starts from analyzing the blocks in the computation graph of ViT to identify all the dimensions that can be independently controlled.
 We apply global structural pruning over all the components in all blocks.
 This offers complete flexibility to explore their combinations towards an optimal architecture in a complicated design space.
-Our global pruning utilizes an importance score based on the first-order Taylor expansion of the pruning loss, offering comparability among all prunable components from all layers.
-Furthermore, we incorporate the estimated latency reduction of each neuron into its importance score.
-This guides the final pruned architecture to be faster on target devices, as we show in experiments.
-The pruned models are distilled utilizing the information of the ground truth labels, a pretrained CNN teacher akin to DEIT~\citep{touvron2021training}, and the original full model.
-On the ImageNet-1K benchmark~\citep{ILSVRC15}, structural pruning enables a nearly lossless 5.14$\times$ parameter reduction, 2.57$\times$ FLOPs reduction and 1.86$\times$ speed up on V100 GPU over the DEIT-Base model.
-An 1\% and 1.7\% accuracy gain is observed over DEIT-Small and DEIT-Tiny models when we compress the base model to a similar latency.
+Performing global pruning on ViT is significantly challenging, given the diverse structural components and significant magnitude differences.
+Previous methods only attempts on per-component pruning with the same pruning ratio~\cite{chen2021chasing}, which cannot lead to parameter redistribution across components and blocks.
+We derive a new importance score based on the Hessian matrix norm of the loss for global structural pruning, for the first time offering comparability among all prunable components.
+Furthermore, we incorporate the estimated latency reduction into the importance score.
+This guides the final pruned architecture to be faster on target devices.

+The iterative structural pruning of the DeiT-Base model enables a family of efficient ViT models: NViT.
+On the ImageNet-1K benchmark~\cite{ILSVRC15}, NViT enables a nearly lossless 5.14$\times$ parameter reduction, 2.57$\times$ FLOPs reduction and 1.86$\times$ speed up on V100 GPU over the DeiT-Base model.
+An 1\% and 1.7\% accuracy gain is observed over DeiT-Small and DeiT-Tiny models when we scale down the NViT to a similar latency.
+NViT achieves a further 1.8$\times$ FLOPs reduction and an 1.5$\times$ speedup over NAS-based AutoFormer~\cite{chen2021autoformer} (ICCV'21) and the SOTA structural pruning method S$^2$ViTE~\cite{chen2021chasing} (NeurIPS'21).
+The efficiency and performance benefit of NViT trained on ImageNet also transfers to downstream classification and segmentation tasks.